michami/MBR/README.md

 The oracle will give you the basic plot lines.
 It's up to you to weave that into an actual story.

-For a weighted yes / no answer, you can roll 2 dice and use:
+If you prefer a more traditional "yes, and" style oracle die, you can roll 2 dice and use:

 ```
-0: It's worse then you think (No and...)
+0: No, and...
+(It's worse then you think)
 1: Definitely no
 2: Not likely, but possible
 3: Maybe, if...
 4: Probably, but there might be complications
 5: Definitely yes
-6: It's better than you think (Yes and...)
+6: Yes, and...
+(It's better than you think)
 ```
 **Roll one die as an oracle.
 Roll multiple times to get modifiers.**